-Rate relief for small businesses
+Business rates relief for small businesses

-The relief is available upon application and is granted to businesses who occupy one assessment of below £15,000 or whose businesses occupy other properties where the rateable value of these properties is under £2,900.The total of all the properties must be below £20,000.
+The relief is available upon application and is granted to businesses who occupy one assessment of below £15,000 or whose business occupy other properties where the rateable value of these properties is under £2900.The total of all properties must be below £20,000.

 Generally, if the sole or main property is shown on the rating list with a rateable value that does not exceed £15,000, the ratepayer will receive a percentage reduction in their rates bill up to a maximum of 100%.
-For a property with a rateable value of not more than £12,000, the ratepayer will receive 100% reduction in their rates bill.
+For a property with a rateable value of not more than £12,000, the ratepayer will receive 100% reduction in their rate bill.

 All assessments below £51,000 will be charged the lower rate poundage of 48p (for 2018/19).

 In October 2013, the government introduced a temporary measure for unoccupied new build properties.
 These will be exempt from unoccupied property rates for up to 18 months where the property comes into the VOA list between 1st October 2013 and 30th September 2016.
-The 18 month period includes the initial three or six month exemption and so properties may, if unoccupied, be exempt from non-domestic rates for between an extra 12 to 15 months.
+The 18 month period includes the initial three or six month exemption and so properties may, if unoccupied, be exempt from non-domestic rates between an extra 12 to 15 months.

 If your property is a "listed" building, you will also be exempt from paying rates if it is empty and unoccupied.

-Mandatory and discretionary rate relief for charities
+Mandatory and discretionary rate relief for charities:

 Charities are entitled to an 80% reduction in their bills.
-The council has the discretion to reduce the bill further by awarding a further 20% discretionary rate relief.
+The council has this discretion to reduce the bill further by awarding a further 20% discretionary rate relief.
 In addition, the council has the discretion to grant relief to some other types of non-profit making bodies.

 To qualify for this you will need to send your last three years of accounts and download an application form.
-An award will be made for a single year only and you will have to make a new application each year.
+An award will be made for a single year only and will have to make a new application each year.

-Rural rate relief
+Rural rate relief:

-If your business property is in a designated rural area where the population is less than 3,000, you may be able to claim rural rate relief.
+If your business property is in a designated rural area, where the population is less than 3,000, you may be able to claim rural rate relief.
 Application forms can be requested by emailing us.

 This discretionary relief can be granted by the council if you are experiencing hardship and your business is considered to be important to the local community.
 There are no specific criteria for entitlement and all applications are considered individually.

-Mandatory and discretionary rate relief for community amateur sports clubs (CASC)
+Mandatory and discretionary rate relief for community amateur sports clubs (CASC):

-Registered Community Amateur Clubs (CASCs) can receive 80% rate relief.
+CASCs can receive 80% rate relief.
 To qualify as a CASC, a sports club must: